Herbert, Ekeler propel Chargers to 28-14 win over Raiders

 GOLDEN MILESTONE

-Joey Bosa recorded his 50th career sack during the first quarter when he brought down Carr for a 9-yard loss and forced a fumble that ended up being recovered by Las Vegas guard John Simpson.
+Joey Bosa recorded his 50th career sack during the first quarter when he brought down Carr for a 9-yard loss.
 Bosa, who is in his sixth season, reached it in 67 career games, faster than any Chargers player since sacks were kept as an official stat in 1982.

+However, Bosa was not happy about receiving an unsportsmanlike conduct penalty during the fourth quarter.

+“I didn’t even know they called the penalty on me because I was fuming, but, I mean, refs are blind.
+Simple.
+I’m sorry, but you’re blind.
+Like open your eyes and do your job, it’s so bad, unbelievable,” he said.
+“Obviously, that’s on me.
+I should never lose my control like that.
+But these guys have got to do a better job because it’s been years of terrible, terrible missed calls, left and right.”

 INJURIES

 Raiders: Cornerbacks Damon Arnette (groin) and Trayvon Mullen Jr. (foot) were injured during the first quarter and did not return.
 Cornerback Nate Hobbs suffered a concussion in the second half.
-Tight end Derrick Carrier (pectoral) also had an injury during the first half.

 UP NEXT